School Counselor Career Guide

 School Counselor Salary and Job Outlook

 The career outlook for school and career counselors is bright.
-Through 2028, job growth of 8% is expected in this field.2 This equates to a total of 27,200 new jobs added, based on an average of 2,720 new jobs per year.2 Growth is expected in virtually all segments of the school counseling field, from elementary, middle, and high schools to colleges and universities as school enrollments rise.2 Growth is also expected in adult career advising as more adults change jobs and adapt to a shifting economy and military personnel transition to the civilian workforce.2
+Through 2030, job growth of 11.5% is expected in this field.4 This equates to a total of 37,000 new jobs added between 2020 and 2030.4 Growth is expected in virtually all segments of the school counseling field, from elementary, middle, and high schools to colleges and universities as school enrollments rise.2 Growth is also expected in adult career advising as more adults change jobs and adapt to a shifting economy and military personnel transition to the civilian workforce.2

 School Counselor Career Interviews